design-guru/galacticConquerors/README.md

 4. use your abilities below the play field to defeat your enemy
 5. once that enemy is defeated, continue defeating the rest of the blue units until all are defeated

-START PLAYING NOW --- CLICK LINK TO BEGIN https://kalindrov.github.io/galacticConquerors/
+CLICK LINK TO BEGIN https://kalindrov.github.io/galacticConquerors/